On gamma-vectors and Chow polynomials of restrictions of reflection arrangements: Gamma positivity of restrictions of reflection arrangements

 \subsection{Arithmeticity of the $\gamma$-vectors for $\D_{n,s}$-arrangements}

-The intermediate arrangements $\D_{n,s}$ can be viewed as an interpolation between the arrangements of type $D$ and $B$.
-In the spirit of this, we show that the $\gamma$-vectors of the $\D_{n,s}$-arrangements interpolate linearly between $\gamma(\D_n)$ and $\gamma(\B_n)$.
-In other words, the vectors $\gamma(\D_{n,s})$ form an arithmetic sequence with respect to $s$, meaning that the increment $\gamma(\D_{n,s+1})-\gamma(\D_{n,s})$ is independent of $s$.
+We apply results of Section \ref{sec: arithmeticity-of-matroid-invariants} to the $\gamma$-vector.
 We also determine an explicit expression for this increment in terms of the number of permutations with a certain number of maxima.

-\begin{lemma} Let $\A$ be a hyperplane arrangement in $\R^n$ and $H$ an additional hyperplane not in $\A$.
-For each $k$, let $n_k$ be the number of faces of dimension $k$ in the restriction of $\A\cup\{H\}$ to $H$ which were not contained in $\A$.
-Then